 Have you ever cried out to God like David did?
 A relentless condition that displays itself spiritually may besiege us and is sometimes healed more quickly than one that is physical in nature.
 We realize that, in time, God always heals our spirits, if we allow Him.

-However, we all wonder why God physically heals some people and, seemingly, not others.
+However, we all wonder why God physically heals some people and not others.
 This question of life does not automatically receive an adequate answer for God does not always pull back heaven’s curtain to permit us a peek backstage into the scripted plot of His plan of action.

 Recently, I read a passage of scripture that had previously escaped my notice and, in a strange way, has helped me in wrestling with this question.
 Concealed in a story in John 5, it relates the healing of the lame man at the pool of Bethesda.

 Arriving for one of the Jewish feasts, Jesus entered Jerusalem, possibly through the Sheep Gate, for it was from here that He strolled to the pool of Bethesda.
-I imagine this is what He saw…
+This is what He saw…

 Jesus saw only one person.
 His eyes locked onto a man paralyzed for 38 years and lying on a mat.
 As He approached the man, He leaned over and asked him, “Would you like to be well?”

 The man looked up into the most extraordinary eyes he had ever seen.
 “Sir,” he said, “I have no one to help me into the pool when the water stirs, so someone always jumps in ahead of me.”